David Christiaan de Waal

-De Waal Park is a popular Cape Town dog-walking park in Cape Town with a vast array of canines frolicking there – all with friendly demeanor.
+De Waal Park is a popular Cape Town dog-walking park with a vast array of friendly canines frolicking there.
 It was a good dog fix with the wagging tails and wet noses.
 On the way to the park I stopped to ask directions and the person who helped was a retired American opera singer who had once performed at the Hult Center in Eugene Oregon – amazing!

 After walking in the park for a few hours I unknowingly popped into a gay restaurant on Kloof Street for brunch.
 It was immediately obvious when I began looking at the menu items and artwork displayed.
 The fun guys welcomed and accepted me, and the frittata I ordered was delicious.